Anne Martin FCCT

 Anne was elected to serve on the East Midlands and Humber Headteacher Board from the 1st of November 2017 until August 2022.
 She is a National Coach for Women into Leadership and more recently was awarded a Fellowship from the Chartered College of Teaching.

 From September 2020 Anne became part of the School Improvement Team at Derbyshire Local Authority and works with identified schools delivering work on school improvement as a Link Adviser.

-I firmly believe that young people have just one chance in education – we have to do everything we can to make sure that it is the very best it can be.
+Anne firmly believes that young people have just one chance in education – we must do everything we can to make sure that it is the very best it can be.
 Being an NLE, coach, adviser and CEO of a multi-academy trust means that, as a profession, we can continue to learn from each other and offer support to raise the standards of education for all young people in our local region.
 Supporting other local schools is such an incredibly rewarding experience.
 The quality of leadership has been enriched, local staff have been provided with the opportunities to develop in their schools and we have been able to attract the very best staff to teach our young people.